 French - the Northern California trees (Franquette strain) tend to be highly marbled, with mineral lines, each piece being truly unique (and very expensive);

 Occasionally we come accross some trully unique pieces, which we then offer as exclusive products, sold as individual items (separately displayed and priced).
+These typically use extra-fancy grade wood, and are often numbered as unique sets and left smooth to allow the beauty of the wood to be the focal point.

 Copyright © 2016 Grips4U.net, LLC.